 - You are assigned a Network Username when you are admitted to the university.
 You will use your Network Username to log in to the wired and wireless networks, university email, and other university systems.
 Before using your Network Username, you will need to set a password in myaccount.sc.edu.
 For security purposes, the password expires every six months.
 You will receive an email from the Division of IT Service Desk when the password is close to expiring.
 No one at the university will ask for your password.
 Do not respond to any emails requesting your Network Username and password.

-- Your VIP ID is an eight-digit number that is assigned to you when you are admitted to the university.
+- Your VIP ID is an eight-digit number that is assigned to you when you apply for admission to the university or for financial aid.
 It is used to log in to Self Service Carolina.
-Your VIP ID is included on your acceptance letter, given to you if you have applied for financial aid, and available in my.sc.edu.
+Your VIP ID is included on your acceptance letter, given to you if you have applied for financial aid, and available in myaccount.sc.edu.

 - Multifactor Authentication (MFA) is required to access systems on the university network that store Personal Identifiable Information (PII).
 You will need to take an extra step to confirm your identity when you log in to university systems such as my.sc.edu.
 The university uses Duo Security to provide MFA services.
 The easiest way to use MFA is to download the free Duo Security app on your smartphone.

-- Helpful videos and tips on security and privacy are available at Security.
+- Helpful videos and tips on security and privacy are available on our Security website.